7 Treatments and Lifestyle Changes That Can Help Dry Eyes

 Try OTC eye drops

 The first line of treatment for dry eye is often eye drops known as artificial tears, which are available over-the-counter.
 These can be especially helpful if you have mild dry eye or if the symptoms only appear once in a while.
-Don't confuse them with allergy or red-eye drops, which contain medications that can actually make dry eye worse.
+Don't confuse them with red-eye drops, which contain medications that can lead to rebound redness and won't treat the dry eye.
 And the trick is to find the right products, and use them correctly.
 There are many types available over-the-counter, and a doctor can help you pick the right kind to address your problem.

 RELATED: The Truth About Common Vision Myths